How & Why to Teach English in Japan in 2026

 5. Learn the Japanese language through immersion

 There are many career benefits of learning Japanese.
-First, your ESL job allows you to study and improve the Japanese language most authentically and adequately.
+First, your ESL job allows you to study and improve your Japanese authentically and effectively.

 Living in Japan without speaking Japanese is possible.
 Still, your experience would be different if you knew the local language.